MPA Tribal Governance Concentration

 The Tribal Governance concentration curriculum has been developed to meet the needs of professionals who wish to gain an in-depth education in the field of Tribal government administration.
 Student work is evaluated through written narrative evaluations rather than grades.
 Learning experiences are highly participatory; significant in-class work occurs in small seminars.
 Students are admitted into the program every two years, and we offer a limited number of mid-program admissions to select students.
 Students go through the entire program as a cohort and finish in two years in this structured program.

 1st and 2nd Year Core (36 credit hours) + 20 Tribal Concentration credit hours + 4 elective credit hours = 60 credit hours.

-The curriculum of the Tribal Governance concentration reflects the diversity of issues addressed by the Tribes, including: health, housing, natural and cultural resources, land-use, education, youth, welfare, law enforcement, human resources, transportation, fiscal policy and economic development.
+The curriculum reflects the diversity of issues addressed by the Tribes, including: health, housing, natural and cultural resources, land-use, education, youth, welfare, law enforcement, human resources, transportation, fiscal policy and economic development.
 Students will gain valuable knowledge, skills and abilities for working within a Tribal context.